limatheus/openshift-php-framework-stack/README.md

 5. Visit your application's main page (e.g. https://myapp-mydomain.rhcloud.com/)
 6. Click the last link to start the build, it will take about an hour
 7. Clone the application's repository locally (or pull changes if you have already cloned it)
-8. Rename the `_build file` to `build` in the `/.openshift/action_hooks/` directory to activate Composer
+8. Rename the `_build` file to `build` in the `/.openshift/action_hooks/` directory to activate Composer
 9. Commit this file
 10. Make it executable with `git update-index --chmod=+x .openshift/action_hooks/build`
-11. Commit this file again and push it too.
+11. Commit this file again and push it too when the build is finished.
 9. Starting coding your PHP application

 ## Using a PHP Framework